SamWilliamsW/FCONN/README.md

 ### Starting the project:
 * Navigate to the FCONN folder and open it up in the terminal.
+* I recommend using Visual Studio Code for this project.
+* Install the latest node.js lts version.
+* Run npm install in the terminal of this project.
 * Type the command "npm start" without the quotations.
 * The localhost react app will start in your default browser.
-* The full functionality of the project will not be available unless you have the FCONN Back end runnng as well.
+* The full functionality of the project will not be available unless you have the FCONN Backend runnng as well.
+* You can check your global dependencies with this command: npm list -g --depth=0
+* The only global depedency you need is nodemon for this project.
+* You can install by typing "npm install -g nodemon" in the terminal.
 * Link to the Backend repo https://github.com/lucasdale99/FCONN_Backend

+### Making Changes to Google Services
+*

 Don't forget: